itsCheithanya/Kubernetes-roadmap/README.md

 API.
 In this way the Kubernetes secrets API provides an application-centric mechanism for exposing sensitive configuration information to applications in a way that’s easy to audit and leverages native OS isolation primitives.

+# day 23

+A special use case for secrets is to store access credentials for private Docker registries.
+Kubernetes supports using images stored on private registries, but access to those images requires credentials.
+Private images can be stored across one or more private registries.
+This presents a challenge for managing credentials for each private registry on every possible node in the cluster.
+Image pull secrets leverage the secrets API to automate the distribution of private registry credentials.
+Image pull secrets are stored just like normal secrets but are consumed through the spec.imagePullSecrets Pod specification field.
+Use the create secret docker-registry to create this special kind of secret:

+$ kubectl create secret docker-registry my-image-pull-secret \
+--docker-username=<username> \
+--docker-password=<password> \
+--docker-email=<email-address>

+Enable access to the private repository by referencing the image pull secret in the pod manifest file, as shown in kuard-secret-ips.yaml

+apiVersion: v1
+kind: Pod
+metadata:
+  name: kuard-tls
+spec:
+  containers:
+    - name: kuard-tls
+      image: gcr.io/kuar-demo/kuard-amd64:1
+      imagePullPolicy: Always
+      volumeMounts:
+      - name: tls-certs
+        mountPath: "/tls"
+        readOnly: true
+  imagePullSecrets:
+  - name:  my-image-pull-secret
+  volumes:
+    - name: tls-certs
+      secret:
+        secretName: kuard-tls